At Pickering Village Dental in Ajax, our dentists perform a variety of oral surgery procedures to treat dental issues and support your oral health.

 During a bone graft procedure, your dentist adds bone tissue to your jaw bone, strengthening it so it can support a dental implant.
 A sinus lift is a type of bone graft where your dentist adds bone material to the upper back jaw to raise and increase the amount of bone in the sinus area, so a dental implant can be effectively placed.

-While we always prefer to save a natural tooth, in some cases, this will be impossible.
+While we prefer to save a natural tooth, in some cases, this won't be impossible.

-If a tooth is too severely damaged as a result of injury, gum disease or decay, it may need to be removed by your dentist.
+If a tooth is damaged as a result of injury, gum disease or decay, it may need to be removed by your dentist.

 Wisdom Tooth Removal